Relintai/pandemonium_engine_docs/development/compiling/compiling_for_windows.md

 This executable file contains the whole engine and runs without any dependencies.
 Running it will bring up the Project Manager.

+Note:
-.. note:: If you are compiling Godot for production use, then you can
+ If you are compiling Godot for production use, then you can
           make the final executable smaller and faster by adding the SCons option `target=release_debug`.